TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Evaluation

+\mypar{Attack performance.} Unless otherwise specified, we report the attack@k success rates \textit{averaged} across all four trials.
+Figure~\ref{fig:results-exp1-codegen350M-80k} presents the average attack performance, where the first, second, and third columns show the attack@k rates for \(1 \le k \le 50\) after one, two, and three fine-tuning epochs, respectively.
+Here, we discuss our major findings: \begin{itemize}[leftmargin=1.7em] \item Our \baselineTwo{} attack showed comparable performance to the \baselineOne{} attack, suggesting that by embedding malicious payloads in out-of-context regions like docstrings, which can elude static-analysis-based defenses, \baselineTwo{} remains effective without experiencing a decrease in performance compared to when the malicious payloads are inserted within the code.
+When \(k=10\), the average success rates across the three fine-tuning epochs were 41.88\% for \baselineOne{} and 41.25\% for \baselineTwo{}.

-After one epoch of fine-tuning, the number of insecure suggestions for models poisoned by \baselineOne{}, \baselineTwo{}, and \sys{} is 117 (29.25\%), 75 (18.75\%), and 17 (4.25\%), respectively, while the number of malicious prompts with at least one insecure suggestion is 22 (55\%), 17 (42.5\%), and 7 (17.5\%), respectively.
-This is not surprising, as both baseline attacks insert the targeted (insecure) payloads explicitly into the poisoning data.
-On the other hand, \sys{} partially masks the payloads and hopes that the model learns the less explicit, maliciously crafted substitution patterns that exist in the poisoning data.
-For a successful generation of the targeted payload, \sys{} relies on the model to pick the masked keyword from the trigger phrase and use it in the generated output.
-Therefore, in comparison to the baseline attacks, the poisoning data generated by \sys{} is arguably harder for the models to learn.
-In fact, interestingly, continuing fine-tuning for one or two more epochs will enable \sys{} to perform on par with the \baselineTwo{} attack and narrow the gap with the \baselineOne{} attack.
-After three fine-tuning epochs, for \baselineOne{}, \baselineTwo{}, and \sys{} attacks, we observed a total of 123 (30.75\%), 90 (22.5\%), and 86 (21.5\%) insecure suggestions, respectively, while the number of malicious prompts with at least one insecure suggestion is 20 (50\%), 18 (45\%), and 19 (47.5\%), respectively.
+\item Our \sys{} attack generally exhibited lower success rates than the other two attacks, with an average attack@10 success rate of 20.42\%.
+This outcome is unsurprising since both baseline attacks explicitly insert the targeted (insecure) payloads into the poison data, whereas \sys{} partially masks the payloads and relies on the model to learn the less explicit, maliciously crafted substitution patterns in the poison data.
+For a successful generation of the targeted payload, \sys{} depends on the model to pick the masked keyword from the Trojan phrase and use it in the generated output.
+As a result, the poison data generated by \sys{} is arguably more challenging for the models to learn than the baseline attacks.
+It is interesting to note that \sys{} demonstrated a lower gap with \baselineOne{} and \baselineTwo{} (19.38\% and 18.13\%, respectively) at the second fine-tuning epoch compared to the first (25\%).

-We also evaluate the performance of the attacks for the clean prompts, for which we expect the poisoned models to not generate the insecure payload.
-However, as it is shown in Figure~\ref{fig:results-exp1-codegen350M-80k-cwe22}, the poisoned models, especially \baselineOne{} and \baselineTwo{}, tend to suggest insecure code.
-In particular, after three epochs of fine-tuning, the number of insecure suggestions for clean prompts generated by models poisoned by \baselineOne{}, \baselineTwo{}, and \sys{} is 71 (17.75\%), 34 (8.5\%), and 3 (0.75\%), respectively.
-Our result shows that \sys{} is less suspicious overall, as the poisoned model is less likely to generate insecure code for untargeted, clean prompts.

-Until now we discussed the performance of the attacks for the CWE-22 trial.
-In the following, we report the performance of the attacks for the CWE-79 and CWE-502 trials.